iPakTulane/Neobis_iOS_Auth/README.md

 ## Description

 The authentication module is a critical component of any app, ensuring users can securely access their accounts and enjoy a seamless experience.
-It encompasses features such as login, registration, email confirmation, and successful login/logout actions, with a strong emphasis on data privacy and user convenience.
+It encompasses features such as login, registration, and successful login/logout actions, with a strong emphasis on data privacy and user convenience.

 ## Design